 - Talk about the benefits of counseling.

-- Tell them about the services that Counseling Services offers.
+- Tell them about the services that the Counseling Center offers.

 - Reassure them that the services are free and confidential.